irskep/irskep.github.com/content/posts/2012-04-05-if-it-cant-be-done-with-git-and-text-files-its-not-worth-doing.md

----
-title: "If It Can't Be Done with Git and Text Files, It's Not Worth Doing"
+Title: If It Can't Be Done with Git and Text Files, It's Not Worth Doing
-layout: post
-category: post
-tags: meta
+Tags: meta
----

 I am fed up with blogging sites.
 Since around 2003 (middle school), I've been through plain HTML, HTML with CSS, Blogger, Wordpress, Posterous, Django,